Read some of the experiences from actual clients of First Step Services.

 I came to First Step because the court ordered me to complete counseling and I really didn’t want to do it.
 When I first came here the counselors were very warming, understanding and helpful in a timely manner.
 The groups were completely different from my first impression.
 I thought it was going to be lectures of how things are bad and that I can’t do it, but it was more based on discussions of my experiences.
 The counselors were great and very open minded because everyone has a different situation.
 Overall it was a great experience; I would want to comeback but only to visit!
 Thanks Jess!

-I was brought to First Step Treatment facility because of a DWI I received after I wrecked my motorcycle.
 My initial impressions of the counselors were good.
-My assessment was not very pushy and I was made to feel relaxed.
+My assessment counselor was not very pushy and I was made to feel relaxed.
 During group the counselors made group enjoyable for most of the group members.
 What I thought was most helpful was hearing the group members stories and their issues.
 I learned that there are others with more issues than I have.
 I also learned I was not alone with mistakes I have made in my life.
 Treatment has changed me to realize that we are all human and that we make mistakes.
 If we learn from our mistakes, we can move past the present to the future.
 I know treatment has made it easier to talk about my feelings.
 Most everyone in group was friendly to including the counselors.
 I had a great experience here at First Step and I thank everyone that has helped me through this process.

 I was referred to First Step by my DOT assessor due to failing a random drug screening.
 I was reluctant about starting the group sessions due to financial problems from losing my job.
 Before starting I had made up my mind on quitting smoking Marijuana.
 Being in group has really helped me solidify my actions on reaching my goals.
 I have enjoyed everyone’s feedback on the discussions in group.
 I liked that it was more than just about substance abuse.
 Talking about family and other relationships has helped me think about other things I need to work on in my life.
 I’m ready to get my job back and move on with my life.
 Big thanks to Jessie and Bill for being great counselors.